The magic of Oil Pulling as part of your oral hygiene protocol

 I suffer used to suffer from very bad gum disease.

-Gum disease is the breakdown of the supporting tissues around your teeth, such as bone, ligaments and gums, caused by bacteria in your mouth.
+Gum disease is the breakdown of the supporting tissues around your teeth – I’m talking bone, ligaments and gums – caused by the wrong sort of bacteria in your mouth.

 Anyone can develop gum disease, but some people are more susceptible than others.
 There is a genetic component.
 You might say that I’ve hit the ‘gum disease lottery’.